Skip to content

 value = rg(positions, masses) # __call__ delegates to run()

-Adding a Tool recipe
+Adding a custom Tool

 Same pattern, but for Tool subclasses.